Ford Fusion Hybrid: Ford Fusion Energi

-The Fusion Energi is a plug-in hybrid unveiled at the 2012 North American International Auto Show, and retail sales in the U.S. began in February 2013.
+Ford presented the Fusion Energi plug-in hybrid at the 2012 North American International Auto Show, and U.S. retail sales began in February 2013.

-Due to the capacity of its battery pack, the Energi qualified for a federal tax credit up to and any applicable state and local incentives.
+Due to its battery pack capacity, the Energi qualified for a federal tax credit up to and any applicable state and local incentives.
 Energi models purchased in or after 2010 were eligible for a $4,007 tax credit, based on the capacity of the battery.
 The 2013 Fusion Energi is eligible for access to California's high-occupancy vehicle lanes (HOV) with a solo driver, and had a California state tax rebate.

 A refreshed 2017 Fusion Energi was released by mid-2016.
 In addition to a new fascia and other technological upgrades, the 2017 model year has more efficient electric motors, allowing the refreshed 2017 model year Fusion Energi to increase its all-electric range and to improve its EPA fuel economy ratings.
 As of December 2016, over 43,700 units had been sold in North America, with 43,327 units delivered in the U.S. and about 386 units in Canada.

 Unlike the regular hybrid there is no Lincoln MKZ version of the Energi.